 Progress notes or SOAP notes.
-These can be spaced out throughout your experiences supervisor can work with you on helping you organize the time and space needed.
+These can be spaced out throughout your experiences

+Completion of an OT assessment test or a section of a test with one client.
+This can be with a client you have observed for your observation worksheet or another client.
+Your fieldwork supervisor can work with you on helping you organize the time and space needed.
 You will need to come prepared to do the test- having reviewed and practice in or out of class time.
 You may need to check out the materials from the MSOT department to perform your test.